dekuNukem/FAP80/README.md

-I'm still building this up, don't look at it yet...

 ![Alt text](http://i.imgur.com/f08Pt1o.jpg)

 ![Alt text](http://i.imgur.com/XjIJ9EY.jpg)

+I'm still building this up, don't look at it yet...

 #FAP80, A Z80 retro computer for the future

-FAP80 is a Z80 retro computer with modern twists to make the experience of designing, programming, and debugging this computer as painless and straightforward as possible.
+FAP80 is a Z80 retro computer with a sprinkling of modern twists to make the experience of designing, programming, and debugging this computer as painless and straightforward as possible.

+I always wanted to design and make a computer myself

 ## Technical Highlights